afroditeapp/afrodite-backend/docs/api_usage.md

 #### Image moderation

-If capability 'admin_moderate_images' can be found the client displays option to go image moderation mode.
+If permission 'admin_moderate_images' can be found the client displays option to go image moderation mode.
 In that mode the app will fetch all images which need moderation using `/media_api/admin/moderation/page/next`.
 That path will get next set of not handled image moderations.